 Sanketh is an undergraduate at the University of Maryland: College Park pursuing an individualized major in neuroeconomics with a minor in innovation and entrepreneurship.
 He is also the co-founder of an app startup centered around behavioral economics to improve clinician wellness.
 Sanketh hopes to apply concepts from behavioral science and neuroeconomics to improve patient and physician decision-making, and in turn, improve the overall quality of healthcare.

-How To Remain Vigilant In The Era Of COVID-19 Information Overload
+Remaining Vigilant In The Era Of Information Overload

-Time Is Money: How Mental Accounting May Influence What We Spend Our Time On
+Mental Accounting Influences How We Spend Our Time

 How can we use mental accounting to reduce present bias, minimize procrastination, and improve our work-life balance.